-Investment Office Staff (continued) Program Responsible Party Report Content Frequency 10 10 1(Staff shall report CaIPERS investment risks and associated returns.
-Staff shall provide input and consulting on the design of risk reports used to measure and monitor risk.
+Investment Office Staff (continued) Program Responsible Party Report Content Frequency 9.
+Staff shall report CaIPERS investment risks and associated returns.
+10. Staff shall provide input and consulting on the design of risk reports used to measure and monitor risk.
 Reports should reflect the key risks identified as part of the overall risk framework.
-Volatility - Staff will report on both forecasted total No less than annually No less than annually No less than risk and tracking error, measured as one standard deviation for the next year.
+No less than annually No less than annually 0.
+11. Volatility - Staff will report on both forecasted total risk and tracking error, measured as one standard deviation for the next year.
 These measures will be reported for each asset class and the Total Fund.
 In addition, staff will document the accuracy of risk forecasts for the Total Fund.
-Staff will accomplish this by presenting the history of monthly forecast and realized risk for both total risk and tracking error. annually 12.
+Staff will accomplish this by presenting the history of monthly forecast and realized risk for both total risk and tracking error.
+No less than annually 4.12.
 Leverage - Staff will provide a report of recourse debt, non-recourse debt and notional leverage by asset class and the Total Fund.
 The report will also include capital commitments for the illiquid asset classes.
-No less than annually Risk Asset Allocation & 13.
+No less than annually Risk Asset Allocation & Risk Management 2.13.
 Currency Risk - Staff will provide a report summarizing both actual portfolio and benchmark currency exposures of the Total Fund.
-No less than annually Management Risk Risk 14.
-Management 15.
-14. Counterparty Risk - Staff will report on counterparty exposure, summarizing net amounts owed to or due from CalPERS investment counterparties.
+No less than annually Management 3- 14.
+Counterparty Risk - Staff will report on counterparty exposure, summarizing net amounts owed to or due from CalPERS investment counterparties.
 The report will include credit default swap spreads and credit ratings for use in determining when exposure to individual counterparties is to be limited.
-No less than annually 15.
+No less than annually 4.15.
 Concentration Risk - Staff will aggregate exposures across asset classes to create measures of concentration including industries, countries, and security issuer.
 This information will be presented for both the Total Fund portfolio and policy benchmark.
-No less than annually 16.
+No less than annually 5-16.
 Stress Testing -Staff will be responsible for the specification of stress testing and provide a periodic report that estimates the potential loss of market value to the Total Fund portfolio if certain economic events or historical scenarios were to occur.
-No less than annually 17.
+No less than annually 6- 17.
 Liquidity Risk - During times of market stress, staff will report on the risk that assets cannot trade at or near the previous market price because of inadequate trading volume for particular instruments.
 Liquidity risk may also be evaluated based on capital commitments and debt restructuring requirements.
 No less than annually

-Item 8a, Attachment 1, Page 33 of 97 California Public Employees' Retirement System Total Fund Investment Policy Appendices
+Item 8a, Attachment 2, Page 33 of 98 California Public Employees' Retirement System Total Fund Investment Policy Appendices